-- 1. Public Works continues to provide expedited services for projects that have an affordable housing component or that in other ways provide affordable housing stock such as Accessory Dwelling Units (ADU) for people experiencing homelessness (PEH).
-The streamlined process has enabled the issuance of permits for 6 affordable housing projects and commencement of construction of 334 affordable dwelling units in FY 2019-20. - 2.
+- 1. Public Works continues to provide expedited services for projects that have an affordable housing component or that in other ways provide affordable housing stock such as Accessory Dwelling Units (ADU) for people experiencing homelessness (PEH). - 2.
 Public Works remains engaged in developing strategies to increase transitional shelters, interim housing and long-term affordable housing, including trailer villages specifically designed for families seeking transitional housing and safe parking/RV parking for persons living in vehicles. - 3.
-Public Works continues to collaborate with Fire and Public Health to provide expedited inspection services of shelters and public properties to be used for shelters or interim housing for persons experiencing homelessness (PEH). - 4.
+Public Works continues to collaborate with Fire and Public Health to provide expedited inspection services of shelters and public properties to be used for shelters or interim housing for PEH. - 4.
 Public Works engineers continue to conduct assessments and inspection of sites for Medical Sheltering and Project RoomKey for COVID-19 symptomatic and asymptomatic persons and PEH.
 Approximately 900 beds have been made available for Medical Sheltering; and 2,500 rooms made available for Project RoomKey.
+Site assessments and inspections were also conducted for the County's Project HomeKey application to the State.